 The Importance of creativity within Social Media, as proved by LEGO

 Last night I attended a talk from Lego’s Social Media global director Lars Silberbauer.
-LEGO’s social media pages are both famously successful and highly creative thus proving why creativity is so important when talking to the consumer through social media.
+LEGO’s social media pages are both famously successful and highly creative, proving that creativity is important in branded social media.

 The foundation of LEGO’s success is their aim to ‘build’ relationships with their audience rather than use social media as a simple platform to sell their product.

-LEGO bases all campaigns on two fundamental pillars which, at a base level, are inspired by the customer’s themselves:
+LEGO bases all campaigns on two fundamental pillars which are inspired by the customer’s themselves:

-#2 Pride of creation.
-A product of Creativity is the desire to share one’s work and take ownership of it.
+A product of creativity is the desire to share one’s work and take ownership of it.
 Social Media, at its core, satisfies the creative human’s need to share in an accessible and rewarding way.

 LEGO have strived to encourage and reward consumers’ creativity with imaginative campaigns such as their Facebook ideas app.
 Followers were asked to pitch their ideas with the opportunity for their designs to be produced and sold in stores.
 This hands the power over the followers, building their loyalty, making them feel valued and proud to be a part of the brand.